Left on Tenth – Hallmarkish

 I take no issue with romantic comedy.
 We could use more of it these trying days.
 Something’s Gotta Give, It’s Complicated, As Good As It Gets, and Ephron’s own noted films successfully mix various levels of adversity with vision through rose colored glasses.
 This piece never finds connecting narrative.
 My companion admittedly had a grand time.

-(Yes, the dog, rather dogs are real.)
+(Yes, the dog, rather dogs are live.)

 Photos by Joan Marcus